chiara-latronico/Gallica-Onstage/README.md

 ```

-2. Gallica URIs where Molière has a role with titles, labels and dates
+2. Gallica URIs where Molière has a role with titles, labels, dates and publishers

 ```bash
 PREFIX dcterm: <http://purl.org/dc/terms/>